 The remote location and small population also make them a great choice for visitors looking for some peace and quiet away from wider civilisation.
 You’ll be able to see a huge variety of wildlife, from sea lions, turtles, iguanas and so much more.

 There are nineteen islands in total – though only four of these are permanently inhabited.
 Getting between islands can be a pricey endeavour, so it’s important to understand what each one has to offer before planning your itinerary.
 Two of the islands even have their own direct flights to Quito.

-That’s why we’ve created this guide!
-We’ve figured out what each inhabited island is best for, and categorised them to help you better plan your itinerary to this gorgeous Ecuadorian outpost.
+That’s why I’ve created this guide!
+I’ve figured out what each inhabited island is best for, and categorised them to help you better plan your itinerary to this gorgeous Ecuadorian outpost.

 So let’s get started!

 - The Best Places to Stay in the Galapagos Islands

 - Galapagos’s 4 Best Islands to Stay On

 - #1 Santa Cruz Island – Where to stay in Galapagos for the First Time